ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 {: troubleshoot}
 {: support}

-Schematics isn't able to clone the private GitHub repository, and you are seeing the following error message: `Failed to clone git repository, repository not found (check url, also check the scope 'repo' of the personal access token if SCHEMATICSGITTOKEN is used)`
+{{site.data.keyword.bpshort}} isn't able to clone the private GitHub repository, and you are seeing the following error message: `Failed to clone git repository, repository not found (check url, also check the scope 'repo' of the personal access token if SCHEMATICSGITTOKEN is used)`
 {: tsSymptoms}

 You didn't provide the correct GitHub token, or you didn't provide a GitHub token altogether.